jonathan-aulson/Data_Product_TownePark/ai-prompts/Towne_Park_Comprehensive_AI_Documentation_Protocol.md

 1. **NO STOPPING**: Continue systematic warning resolution without interruption
 2. **NO PROGRESS CHECKING**: Do NOT run mkdocs build again until 100% complete
 3. **NO STATUS REPORTING**: Do NOT report status or attempt task completion until ALL warnings resolved
-4. **NO PAUSING**: Do NOT pause for any reason during warning resolution
-5. **NO CLARIFICATION QUESTIONS**: Do NOT ask clarification questions when the task is clear - proceed immediately with systematic resolution
+4. **NO CLARIFICATION QUESTIONS**: Do NOT ask clarification questions when the task is clear - proceed immediately with systematic resolution
-6. **SYSTEMATIC APPROACH**: Work through warnings in ROI order (highest impact first)
+5. **SYSTEMATIC APPROACH**: Work through warnings in ROI order (highest impact first)
-7. **SAVE WARNING COUNT**: Document original warning count in TODO list and track progress
+6. **SAVE WARNING COUNT**: Document original warning count in TODO list and track progress
-8. **100% COMPLETION MANDATE**: Only after ALL warnings are eliminated may final mkdocs build verification be performed
+7. **100% COMPLETION MANDATE**: Only after ALL warnings are eliminated may final mkdocs build verification be performed
-9. **ANTI-DELAY MANDATE**: When task requirements are clear (eliminate ALL warnings), proceed immediately without seeking confirmation

 #### **WARNING RESOLUTION PRIORITY ORDER**
 1. **Missing Navigation Entries**: Add missing documents to mkdocs.yml navigation